 No topics are associated with this blog

-A heavily laden wagon inched its way over a rise, pulled by a lone mule, who at times seemed barely able to maintain headway.
+A heavily laden wagon inched its way over a rise, pulled by a lone male, who at times seemed barely able to maintain headway.
 Rubble from frequent rockslides further impeded progress and caused the wagon to lurch wildly.
 The driver spoke continuously to the animal, first cajoling, then rebuking.
 The severe angle of a rear wheel went unnoticed as the old man concentrated on the treacherous trail ahead.

 The weather on the eastern slopes of the Zagros rarely had been hotter and drier this early in the summer.
-All but a few of the normally full runoff streams were now dry or slowed to a trickle.
+All but a few of the normal full runoff streams were now dry or slowed to a trickle.
 Sparse vegetation at this elevation offered little resistance to the searing mid-day sun, with reflected glare burning-out even the shadows cast by the rocky overhang bordering the rutted trail.
 However primitive, this twisting road through the mountain range was the shortest passage connecting the village of Deheq in the north with the trading center at Najafabad, more than a days journey southeast.

 The rocky prominence bordering the right side of the road began to flatten as the wagon rounded a long bend.
 Gradually dropping to road level it revealed a panorama of fertile valley extending to the east as far as the eye could see.
 Rocky slopes sparsely tufted with green gave way to a stand of broadleaf timber, then rolling pasture and, disappearing in the distant haze, the quilted contrast of planted fields.
 Passing his favorite lookout, the old man stopped, as had become part of his regular routine, to admire the beauty and stark contrast of his world.
 Below, in a hillside clearing, he spotted sheep and goats and heard the shouts of two young shepherds as they herded their flock down a steep wash.